isomerpages/govtech-stp/_health-control-measures/01a-before-arriving.md

 ### 2. Apply for Visa (If Applicable)

-Travellers who require a [visa](https://www.ica.gov.sg/visitor/visitor_entryvisa) to enter Singapore should submit their visa applications after they have obtained the requisite entry approvals under the prevailing border control measure.
-Those previously issued with visas, which had been suspended due to COVID-19 and are still valid, do not need to apply for a new visa.
+Travellers who have obtained the requisite entry approvals and hold travel documents (like passport) issued by one of the countries/regions listed [here](https://www.ica.gov.sg/visitor/visitor_entryvisa) should apply for a visa through a local sponsor, [Singapore Overseas Mission](https://www.mfa.gov.sg/Overseas-MissionsSingapore) or through its authorised visa agent.

+Existing valid visa holders do not need to re-apply/apply for a visa.
 Click [here](https://eservices.ica.gov.sg/esvclandingpage/save) to check if your visa remains valid.

-A requisite entry approval as well as a valid visa must be obtained prior to travelling to and seeking entry into Singapore.

 ### 3. COVID-19 Test before departing for Singapore (If Applicable)